AnahitaBadkoubeh/Financial-Risk-Metric-System/README.md

-## Financial Risk Metric Systems Objectives Project Overview
+## Risk Metric Systems Objectives Project Overview

 This project aims to develop a financial risk analysis system to assess risk metrics of a portfolio.
 It incorporates several parts to conduct risk metric analysis and reporting.
 Table of Contents